aaronengland/game_predictions/README.md

 A package to predict points scored for the home team and away team as well as home team win probability based on previous performance.

+Key assumptions:
+- `home_team` must have played at least 1 home game prior to prediction.
+- `away_team` must have played at least 1 away game prior to prediction.

 To install, use: `pip install git+https://github.com/aaronengland/game_predictions.git`

 How does it work?